nuclrdev/plugin-quick-viewer-pdf/README.md

 - **Page-accurate rendering** — every page is rasterized to a crisp RGB image via Apache PDFBox
 - **Page navigation** — move between pages with on-screen buttons, keyboard shortcuts, or a direct page-number jump
+- **Zoom & pan** — `Ctrl`+scroll zooms with the page point under the cursor anchored; drag to pan when zoomed.
+Zoom and pan reset on every page change
 - **Info overlay** — semi-transparent HUD showing title, author, page count, PDF version, and render DPI
 - **LRU page cache** — recently viewed pages are kept in memory so navigation feels instant
 - **Cancellation-aware** — switching files mid-render immediately aborts the in-flight job; no stale frames ever reach the UI